arkovia/acts/organisations-act.md

 If there is an apparent loss in demand, shareholders may vote to close a company for abandonment and the company dissolves and all profits are then dispersed to the shareholders.

 #### Paragraph 2: RDAM Bankruptcy
-A company may file an `ABBIAA.f2` for an RDAM (remissio debitorum ad mortem) bankruptcy claim and find a way in court or by self to give final assets to the creditor and/or shareholders.
+A company may file an `ABBIAA.f2` for an RDAM (remissio debitorum ad mortem) bankruptcy claim and find a way in court or by self to liquidate.

+#### Paragraph 3: Liquidation Order
+The order of priority for returning liquidation is:
+- employees' paycheque for the period of liquidation
+- government debts
+- bondholders
+- debentureholders
+- prefered stockholders
+- common stockholders

 #### Paragraph 3: Deregistration
 A company will be considered closed if--